Ever wish you could soar over your challenges at work. Without feeling wiped out by niggling self-doubt.? If yes…

 The end result...

 You are successfully dumped in an interlocking cycle.
-A cycle where depression feeds of your lack of energy and poor motivation.
-A cycle that produces darker symptoms of depression.
+A cycle where depression feeds of your lack of energy and poor motivation to produce a chain of debilitating symptoms.

 This is certainly NOT an outcome you want.